andifalk/spring-cloud-gateway-workshop/lab1/README.md

 | Information about a single route with given id | http://localhost:9090/actuator/gateway/routes/{id}                       |
 | Metrics for the number of defined routes       | http://localhost:9090/actuator/metrics/spring.cloud.gateway.routes.count |

-These actuator endpoints are not only very helpful for production but also helps to find out why some routings may not work as expected.
+These actuator endpoints are not only very helpful for production but also helps to find out why some routes may not work as expected.
 You may try these using the web browser or using the postman collection (in the _Actuator_ folder).

 ```json